-Ertapenem sodium, EvoPure® is a highly purified form of Ertapenem sodium.
-It is a broad-spectrum β-lactam carbapenem that interferes with peptidoglycan synthesis.
-Ertapenem sodium is soluble in water and sodium chloride.
+Ertapenem Sodium, EvoPure® is a highly purified form of Ertapenem Sodium.
+It is a broad-spectrum carbapenem that interferes with peptidoglycan synthesis.

-For a complete list of ertapenem MIC values, click here.
+For a representative list of Ertapenem MIC values, click here.

 Cunha BA (2002) Ertapenem.
 A review of its microbiologic, pharmacokinetic and clinical aspects.
 Drugs Toay (Barc) 38(3):195-213 PMID 12532175

 Hammond ML (2004) Ertapenem: A group 1 carbapenem with distinct antibacterial and pharmacological properties.
 J. Antimcrob.
 Chemother 53(2):7-9

 Pitout JD, Sanders CC, Sanders WE (1997) Antimicrobial resistance with focus on beta-lactam resistance in gram-negative bacilli.
 Am J Med 103:51